 - Satisfaction rate for request

 These measures can then be compared with points established beforehand (SLA) in the design of your services.
-Also, by categorizing the priorities of your service desk, you will be able to have a better overview of the department’s performance based on obligations and agreements established with your customers.
+Also, by categorizing your service desk's priorities, you will have a better overview of the department’s performance based on obligations and agreements established with your customers.

 Collaborate by breaking down knowledge silos